 - Ask your interviewer how long they have been with the company;

 - Are there any plans for expansion within the company?

-It is one the most fundamental parts of the interview when the interviewee is asked questions, if you have none, or perhaps only one or two questions, then this can show a lack of interest in the company and job role.
+It is one the most fundamental parts of the interview when the interviewer is asked questions, if you have none, or perhaps only one or two questions, then this can show a lack of interest in the company and job role.

 Preparation will result in the correct balance, it is not only your answers that are important but to place focus on key questions.